 What does this mean for Washington State?

-Beginning October 1, 2013, there will be a new way to get health insurance in our state.
+As of October 1, 2013, Washington Healthplanfinder became available to residents as a new way to get health insurance.
 Washington Healthplanfinder is a customer-friendly, online marketplace where individuals, families and small businesses can find, compare and enroll in the health plan that best fits their needs and their budget.
-Through Washington Healthplanfinder, consumers will be able to:
+Through Washington Healthplanfinder, consumers are able to:

 - Make apples-to-apples comparisons of health insurance plans

 - Determine if they are eligible for financial help to pay for premiums and copays

 - Access expert customer support online, by phone, or in-person through a local organization, insurance broker or agent

 If you're interested in learning more, the following report provides additional infomation about the impacts of the ACA on Washington State, specifically the implementation of the Washington Health Benefit Exchange: Milliman Market Analysis